fbpx

 4. Improves Fine Motor Skills and Hand Dexterity

 Knitting can improve hand-eye coordination and dexterity, particularly helpful for older adults or those recovering from injuries.
-Knitting has been proposed as a meaningful occupation that could serve as a form of exercise therapy for HOA.
-The premise is that the repetitive hand movements involved in knitting may help maintain joint mobility and strength
+Knitting has been proposed as a meaningful occupation that could serve as a form of exercise therapy for HOA (Hypertrophic osteoarthropathy).
+The premise is that the repetitive hand movements involved in knitting may help maintain joint mobility and strength.

 5. Combats Anxiety and Depression